brittawi/SkiersProject/ReadMe.md

     {25, "RHeel"}
 ```

-## Installation
+## AlphaPose installation and usage

-TODO how to install AlphaPose and how to use it
+This section explains the installation process and a breif usage guide for finetuning AlphaPose.
+In the feedback_system AlphaPose is implemneted and used automatically.

 ### AlphaPose Installation
 Follow installation from:
 https://github.com/MVIG-SJTU/AlphaPose/blob/master/docs/INSTALL.md